 Students demonstrate that they have met this learning objective through their use of reading response techniques and in the ways in which they engage with texts in their formal writing.

 Writers almost never consider a text finished until it has been reviewed or critiqued by one or more peers.
 Peer review serves many purposes in the writing classroom and is considered an essential pedagogy because it can provide tremendous potential for growth.
-Peer review helps students develop a more critical eye as they read their peers’ texts, and creates opportunities for students to see their own texts from a reader’s perspective.
+Peer review helps students develop a more critical eye as they read their peers’ texts and creates opportunities for students to see their own texts from a reader’s perspective.

 Peer review is a vehicle for modeling differences between global revision and local revision or proofreading, and it structures an emphasis on the former early in the writing process.
-It offers students the opportunity to write for an audience beyond the instructor, and to be responsive to comments from members of that audience.
+It offers students the opportunity to write for an audience beyond the instructor and to be responsive to comments from members of that audience.
 And it offers students opportunities to explore active reading and to approach readings of student texts as writers.

 Students who engage actively in the peer review process develop a set of generous and critical reading skills that can serve them well throughout college, and beyond.
 They come to recognize that early drafts generally require substantial revision before they can be considered finished.
 And they practice reading student texts as supportive readers looking to provide options for a writer.
 Students in English 110 can carry this experience to other classes as they learn the value of sharing their drafts with a trusted reader.

-Instructors in English 110 cultivate students’ competency in peer review by structuring review sessions, by creating a trusting environment in which student anxiety around sharing texts is reduced, and by modeling global revision in the ways they talk about opportunities for revision in early drafts.
+Instructors in English 110 cultivate students’ competency in peer review by structuring review sessions, creating a trusting environment in which student anxiety around sharing texts is reduced, and modeling global revision in the ways they talk about opportunities for revision in early drafts.

-Students demonstrate competency in this learning objective through their contributions in peer review sessions, and in their revisions across drafts.
+Students demonstrate competency in this learning objective through their contributions in peer review sessions and in their revisions across drafts.

 One of the most common features of college-level, academic writing is the careful documentation of sources.
-Documentation style is often considered a basic and mechanical process of following rules established by the MLA (Modern Language Association), teh APA (American Psychological Association), or some other organization.
+Documentation style is often considered a basic and mechanical process of following rules established by the MLA (Modern Language Association), the APA (American Psychological Association), or some other organization.
 In fact, such documentation is central to the kind of intellectual work of the academy.

 When students work with texts and enter into conversation with them, they borrow some ideas and words from those texts, specifically challenge some ideas in the texts, and connect or synthesize still other information or ideas from their sources.
 Effective college-level writers are able to use signal phrasing to integrate the words and ideas of their sources into their own texts and to correctly document their sources.

-English 110 instructors introduce students to one documentation style (Modern Language Association) because careful work understanding how one style functions can help students adapt to other styles.
+English 110 instructors introduce students to one documentation style (Modern Language Association) because careful work in understanding how one style functions can help students adapt to other styles.
 At the same time, instructors emphasize that MLA is only one of the major styles.
 Instructors treat documentation as a way of marking the boundaries between the writer’s words and ideas and those of his or her sources.

 Students demonstrate that they have met this objective in their written work.
-Their engagement with sources is appropriately documented and they integrate sources into their texts using signal phrases and parenthetical citations.
+Their engagement with sources is appropriately documented, and they integrate sources into their texts using signal phrases and parenthetical citations.
 They correctly identify the kinds of sources they work with and are able to prepare an appropriately formatted Works Cited list.

 Most first-year students have a working knowledge of the English language, and English 110 is not a course in grammar, syntax, or spelling.
 But control of these important surface features of writing can be difficult as one works on more complex ideas and with multiple texts in a paper.
 In English 110, students need to control sentence-level errors in their formal, revised writing even as they produce complex texts.

 A writer’s audience is less likely to read generously when a paper demonstrates sloppy punctuation or spelling, when it contains errors in subject-verb agreement, or when sentence fragments or run-ons recur throughout the text.
 English 110 instructors help students understand that proofreading as local revision is the final step in the drafting process.
-They include targeted, context-specific activities and instruction in those errors most prevalent within a specific section, and provide opportunities for students to address those errors in their own writing.
+They include targeted, context-specific activities and instruction in those errors most prevalent within a specific section and provide opportunities for students to address those errors in their own writing.
 Students exiting English 110 generally recognize that even their “final” drafts almost always benefit from additional proofreading.

-Most students in English 110 will be able to meet this learning objective if they grasp the presentation value of a formal paper that is error free, and if they take seriously the final proofreading process.
+Most students in English 110 will be able to meet this learning objective if they grasp the presentation value of a formal paper that is error free and if they take seriously the final proofreading process.
 Students with multiple, severe patterns of error that are not significantly reduced over the course of the term are not meeting this objective and will need to repeat English 110.